 The vast blue ocean and its cool waters have long inspired poets as have adventures at sea.
-Here is a collection of ocean quotes and ocean-related poems.
+Here is a collection of ocean-related poems from renowned poets.

 - "The Ocean" by Nathaniel Hawthorne